 A colonoscopy is the best screening test available for colorectal cancer.
-It is the only screening test that can detect many colorectal cancers.
+It is the only screening test that also prevents many colorectal cancers.
 Here are a few things you should know about this test:

 - During a colonoscopy, your doctor examines the lining of your entire colon to check for polyps or tumors.
 If any polyps are found, they can be removed immediately. - On the day of the colonoscopy, you will receive medication to help you relax.
 Most people fall asleep and do not remember much about the test when they wake up. - Your doctor performs a colonoscopy by inserting a long, thin, flexible tube called a colonoscope into your colon through the rectum.
-The tube has a tiny video camera and light at the end that sends images to a video monitor.

-- Before the procedure, you will receive instructions from your doctor on what to eat and how to empty your bowels. - It is generally recommended to start having colonoscopies at age 50, regardless of gender.
+The tube has a tiny video camera and light at the end that sends images to a video monitor. - Before the procedure, you will receive instructions from your doctor on what to eat and how to empty your bowel. - Both men and women should have a colonoscopy starting at age 50.
 People at increased risk of colorectal cancer may start earlier, depending on your doctor's instructions.
-Your doctor will also tell you when you will need another colonoscopy.
+Also, your doctor will tell you in how many years you will need another colonoscopy.